perey/pegl/docs/display.rst

 .. py:function:: release_thread() -> None

     Clear all per-thread state held by EGL for the current thread.
-This should generally be called after a :py:class:`Display` object is finalised, to complete the clean-up of allocated resources.
+This should generally be called after a :py:class:`Display` object is finalized, to complete the clean-up of allocated resources.
 It may also be called at other times.

-    TODO: The older version of pegl included this in the Display destructor.
-    Shall I put it back in?

-    The underlying EGL function is ``eglReleaseThread``.
+    The underlying EGL function is :eglfunc:`eglReleaseThread`.

+    .. availability:: EGL 1.2